Pavank-1812/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
 Tic-tac-toe is a game played on a 3x3 grid.
- The first player is X and the second is O. Players take turns placing their marks on the board until one player has three in a row, or all nine squares are filled.
+ The first player is O and the second is X. Players take turns placing their marks on the board until one player has three in a row, or all nine squares are filled.
  The first player to get three in a row wins.
 # Rules
 ->Players alternate placing Xs and Os.